National Leadership Summit

 To help inform the work of the Summit, the Commission conducted a nationwide Call for Papers that targeted interdisciplinary experts engaged in promoting practices and policies of our education and justice systems that can reduce the involvement of children in the justice system and help children succeed in school including: academics, advocates, counselors, criminal justice experts, educators, legal experts, legislators, judicial leaders, juvenile justice experts, policymakers, program managers, public health specialists, researchers, school leaders and social workers.
 The resulting publication – Keeping Kids in School and Out of Court: A Collection of Reports to Inform the National Leadership Summit on School Justice Partnerships – was released at the Summit.

-The Collection of Reports and all materials presented at the Summit are available on the public website that was developed to disseminate the information that was provided at the Summit in order to equip educators, advocates and judicial leaders with information that is needed to develop concrete reform strategies at www.School-JusticeSummit.org.
-The website became live at the onset of the Summit.
+The Collection of Reports and all materials presented at the Summit were available on a public website that was developed to disseminate the information that was provided at the Summit in order to equip educators, advocates and judicial leaders with information that is needed to develop concrete reform strategies.
+The website became live at the onset of the Summit but is no longer available.

 Following the collaborative approach of ground-breaking judicial leadership summits, the top judicial and education leaders from all 50 states, the District of Columbia, Puerto Rico and the Virgin Islands were invited to attend and assemble a team for the Summit.
 This resulted in judicial, education and other stakeholder representation from 45 states, DC, Puerto Rico and the Virgin Islands at the Summit.
 This included 15 chief justices and 8 associate justices of the state’s highest court, 6 top and 8 assistants to the state’s top education officials, and 12 Native American leaders.
 The willingness of these leaders to dedicate this time underscores the growing prominence of this issue across the country.